Mike Green (footballer, born May 1989)

-Michael James Green (born 12 May 1989) is an English footballer who plays as a full back.
+Michael James Green (born 12 May 1989) is an English former professional footballer who played as a full back.

-He played non-league football for Brockenhurst, Christchurch, Eastleigh, and Totton, before he was signed to Port Vale in July 2011.
-With Totton he won the Southern League Division One South & West in 2010–11 and twice lifted the Hampshire Senior Cup.
+He played non-League football for Brockenhurst, Christchurch, Eastleigh, and Totton before he was signed to Port Vale in July 2011.
+With Totton, he won the Southern League Division One South & West in 2010–11 and twice lifted the Hampshire Senior Cup.
 He was loaned back to Eastleigh in October 2011, and the deal was made permanent a month later.
 He helped the club to the Conference South title in 2013–14.
-He left the club for a brief period in February 2017, before returning following a change in management.
+He left the club briefly in February 2017 before returning following a change in management.
 He ended his ten-year stay at Eastleigh and moved on to Havant & Waterlooville in June 2021.
 He had spells with Dorchester Town, Lymington Town and Totton in 2022.

 Career

 Early career

 Green began his career with Brockenhurst and Christchurch, working under Graham Kemp, before moving to Conference South club Eastleigh for a trial in summer 2009.
 He won a contract at the club after impressing in pre-season friendlies and the South West Challenge Cup, but did not play a competitive game for the club.
-Instead he joined Totton on loan in August 2009 in order to gain experience, before the deal was later made permanent for a £7,500 fee.
+Instead he joined Totton on loan in August 2009 to gain experience, before the deal was later made permanent for a £7,500 fee.

-He played 46 games in 2009–10, scoring once against Bishop's Cleeve, and winning two-man of the match awards, as Totton finished second in the Southern League Division One South & West.
+He played 46 games in 2009–10, scoring once against Bishop's Cleeve and winning two man of the match awards, as Totton finished second in the Southern League Division One South & West.
 He also played in the defeat to Cirencester Town in the play-off semi-finals.
 The 2010–11 campaign would be one of the most successful in the club's history, as they topped the division after finishing just two points ahead of Sholing.
 In May 2011 he won the Hampshire Senior Cup with Totton, following a 3–1 victory over Sholing at St Mary's Stadium.